tonmetaspace/.github/Profile/README.md

 * Hackaton Provider TON domain to a TON Storage bag of files
 * Oracle verification

 Result: prototype of node-cube built, node works.
 Any user can become a node operator in the TON network and receive a fee from other users for hosting files, even if he works with only one node.
-In addition, the storage is effectively combined with the service for creating TOP Sites and TON DNS sites, allowing you to run TON Metaspace on the TON network without a fixed IP address, a centralized domain or a certified centralized center.
+In addition, the storage is effectively combined with the service for creating TON Sites and TON DNS sites, allowing you to run TON Metaspace on the TON network without a fixed IP address, a centralized domain or a certified centralized center.

 # Milestone 8: NFT
 * Fee, mint SBT, NFT CC0 Collections, Fee Storage Providers